siusoon/VocableCode/workshop/ReadMe.md

-# Feminist Coding in p5.js | Can Software be Feminist?
+# Winnie Soon: Feminist Coding in p5.js | Can Software be Feminist?

 First workshop: 25 Nov 2017 in Aarhus (as part of [!=null](http://notnull.andersvisti.dk/winnie.php) platform, organized by Anders Visti)